MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-waterfall-charts.md

 - Visualize how much money you earn and spend each month, and the running balance for your account.

 > [!NOTE]
-> If you want to share your report with a colleague, you both need to have individual Power BI Pro licenses or the report needs to be saved in Premium capacity.
+> If you want to share your report with a colleague, you both need to have individual Power BI Pro licenses.
+If both parties don't have individual Power BI Pro licenses, the report needs to be saved in Premium capacity to enable sharing.
 For more information, see [sharing reports](../collaborate-share/service-share-reports.md).

 ## Prerequisites